 We are not only talking about exploitation and waste here, but also environmental contamination and illnesses which spread among these poor people producing your cheap-ass disposable clothing.
 People are litteraly dying for your cheap wardrobe.
 And the thing which scares me the most is that nobody gives a shit!!
 Nobody cares and nobody even knows (or want to know).
 Fast Fashion brands are always "trying to improve" the living conditions of their workers, but that's just bullshit.
 They need to change the system, because that's what is screwing it all up.
 It's a visual circle... change the source, change the world.

 STOP buying fast-fashion (H&M, Forever21... you know which, cheap and disposable clothing).
 You MUST see this documentary and it will change your life, and if it doesn't...
 I don't know, you are not human!
 Buy eco friendly, fair trade and recycle!
+Or at least buy clothing which is not made in India, Bangladesh or China.
+Investigate where you're clothing is made, it's the least you can do.
+Fast Fashion brands are always trying to convince the public and make them believe they are doing something good, but it's a big lie, they are the source of the problem.
+You need to look behind the scenes and that's what this documentary will show you.
 If you'll continue to support the fast-fashion industry as it exists today for your disposable closet, nothing will ever change...

 Don't get me wrong ladies, I love fashion, but I love good fashion.
 Comments are very welcome :)!